Facebook (FB) Q1 2017 Results - Earnings Call Transcript

 There's this whole other use case around content, which is going to the app or sitting down at a TV because there's some content that you want to watch and you want to go directly to it.
 And that's what we're trying to do with the video tab, to make it so that all the different folks, whether they're pages that you follow or creators that you like, who you want to subscribe to and get the updates to what they're doing, that you have a place that you can go to with more intent to consume that content.

 The reason why it needs to be a different tab or at least a different service from News Feed is because people come to it with a different intent.
 I think you're going to start in the future getting people coming to Facebook for the News Feed use case of checking in and people coming with an intent to go to the video tab to watch a specific video.
 So that's what we're doing there.
-That's the strategy, and I guess we'll update on stats when we have it.
+That's the strategy, and I guess we'll update on stats when we have them.

 David M. Wehner - Facebook, Inc.